WPMZ

 WPMZ (1110 AM, "Poder 1110") is a radio station licensed to serve East Providence, Rhode Island, United States.
 The station is owned by Video Mundo Broadcasting Co., LLC.
-It airs a Spanish Tropical format.
+It airs a Spanish tropical format.
 WPMZ is relayed on an FM translator: W271CR on 102.1 MHz.
 The station has been assigned the callsign WPMZ by the Federal Communications Commission since November 1, 1995.

 History

 WPMZ was known as WHIM from its inception in 1947 until the 1990s.
 It was the first radio station to employ Jefferson Kaye as an announcer; Kaye (then known as Jeff Krimm) would move on to stations in Boston, Buffalo and Philadelphia.

 As WHIM

 A construction permit for a new daytime-only radio station was filed by Inter-City Broadcasting on July 29, 1946, and granted on October 17, 1946.
 The station's first callsign was WKID, but was changed to WHIM on March 6, 1947, before the station signed on-air.
 WHIM signed on the air on April 15, 1947 with 1,000 watts of power (daytime only).
 A license to cover was filed for on June 24, 1947.
 Intercity Broadcasters would own the station until 1957, when it was sold to Buckley-Jaeger Broadcasting.
 Buckley-Jaeger owned the station until 1964, when it was sold to Golden Gate Corporation.
 Golden Gate would also sign on an FM sister station: WHIM-FM (now WHJY).
 Golden Gate sold WHIM-AM-FM to Culligan Communications Corporation in 1969.
 WHIM-AM-FM's ownership would change again 2 years later in 1971 to Franks Broadcasting.
-In 1979, Franks Broadcasting applied to increase the power on WHIM to 5,000 watts daytime & change the community of license to East Providence, Rhode Island.
+In 1979, Franks Broadcasting applied to increase the power on WHIM to 5,000 watts daytime and change the community of license to East Providence, Rhode Island.
 Franks sold WHIM-AM-FM to East Providence Broadcasting in 1980.
 East Providence Broadcasting sold WHIM to Bear Broadcasting (owner of then-WERI (AM) on March 8, 1989.